Estimation for high-frequency data under parametric market microstructure noise: Model

 \section{Model}

 Almost all the quantities defined in what follows are multi-dimensional.
 Accordingly, the notation $x^{(k)}$ refers to the $k$-th component of $x$.
-We define the horizon time as $T >0$, and the (possibly random) number of observations\footnote{All the defined quantities are implicitly or explicitly indexed by $n$.
+We define the horizon time as $T >0$, and the (possibly random) number of observations\footnote{All the defined quantities are implicitly or explicitly indexed by $n$ (except for the integrated parameter which does not depend on $n$).
 For example $N$ should be thought and considered as $N_n$.
 Consistency and convergence in law refer to the behavior as $n \rightarrow \infty$.
 A full specification of the model also involves the stochastic basis $\calb=(\Omega,\proba,\calf,\F)$, where $\calf$ is a $\sigma$-field and $\F=(\calf_t)_{t\in[0,T]}$ is a filtration, which will be example-specific.
-We assume that all the processes are $\F$-adapted (either in a continuous or discrete meaning for $Q_{t_i}$) and that the observation times $t_i$ are $\F$-stopping times.
+We assume that all the processes (including the integrated parameter $\xi_t$) are $\F$-adapted (either in a continuous or discrete meaning for $Q_{t_i}$) and that the observation times $t_i$ are $\F$-stopping times.
 Also, when referring to It\^{o}-semimartingale and stable convergence in law, we automatically mean that the statement is relative to $\F$.
 Finally, we assume in (\ref{efficientPrice}) that $W$ is also a Brownian motion under the larger filtration $\calh_t = \calf_t \vee \sigma\{Q_{t_i}, 0\leq i\leq N\}$.} as $N$.
-The observation times, which satisfy $0 = t_0 \leq ...\leq t_{N} \leq T $, are possibly asynchronous, i.e. they may differ from one price component to the next (see Example \ref{covariancesec}), and endogenous, i.e. correlated with $X_t$ (as in Example \ref{volatilitysec} and Example \ref{covariancesec}).
-When observations are regular and synchronous, we have $\Delta_i t := t_i - t_{i-1} = T/n := \Delta$ (as in Example \ref{bipowersec}, Example \ref{functionalssec} and Example \ref{sectionVolOfVol}), which implicitly means that $N=n$ and $t_i$ are 1-dimensional, although the price process can be multi-dimensional.
-The observations are contaminated by the parametric noise via
+The observation times, which satisfy $0 \leq t_0^{(k)} \leq ...\leq t_{N}^{(k)} \leq T $, are possibly asynchronous, i.e. they may differ from one price component to the next (see Section \ref{covariancesec}), and endogenous, i.e. correlated with $X_t$ (as in Section \ref{volatilitysec} and Section \ref{covariancesec}).
+When observations are regular and synchronous, we have $\Delta_i t := t_i - t_{i-1} = T/n := \Delta$ (as in Section \ref{bipowersec}, Section \ref{functionalssec} and Section \ref{sectionVolOfVol}), which implicitly means that $N=n$ and $t_i$ are 1-dimensional, although the price process can be multi-dimensional.